Accession of new ESM members

 During this period, the initial capital subscription of the ESM Member benefiting from the correction is lower, thus leading to a temporarily lower paid-in capital contribution.
 Once this period comes to an end, the ESM Member must deposit the remaining amount.

-The following countries currently benefit from a temporary correction (the end of the 12-year correction period is shown in parentheses): Estonia (2023), Latvia (2026), and Lithuania (2027).
+The following countries currently benefit from a temporary correction (the end of the 12-year correction period is shown in parentheses): Latvia (2026), Lithuania (2027), and Croatia (2035).